melvincarvalho/solid-notes/faq.md

 You can always use an IP address as your WebID if you choose.
 The role of DNS in the Solid Project is no different to what it is re.
 TCP/IP at large i.e., it resolves names to numbers. \(kidehen\)

+#### Is that possible use solid without a running server?
+Or do I need something listening 7 x 24 for app requests?
+I would like to have something locally-ish

+I've run solid on a phone before.
+But a server has the advantage of being always online, so you dont miss stuff.

 ####